Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 One of the most highly trafficked National Parks in the country, Great Smoky Mountains National Park is a wonderful place to get some fresh air and enjoy the outdoors for a weekend.

 Here, hiking trails through craggy rocks, expansive valleys, and waterfalls are common.
+My favorite trail is the Cades Cove Loop for a low-key hike, Clingmans Dome (the highest peak in the park) for when I’m feeling very energetic.
 You can also go white water rafting in the nearby Pigeon River.

-Camping: One of the best ways to see the national park, especially during firefly season, is to camp.
-There are several campsites available in the park, both by reservation and first-come first-serve.
+Camping is one of the best ways to see the park especially during firefly season, is to camp.
 You can find additional information and the list of available campsites on the National Park Service’s website.

-Pigeon Forge, TN: On the Tennessee side of the park lies a small town called Pigeon Forge, where there are a handful of hotels and lodges.
+On the Tennessee side of the park lies a small town called Pigeon Forge, where there are a handful of hotels and lodges.
 One of the most beloved of these hotels in Pigeon Forge is the Twin Mountain Inn & Suites.
-However, you can browse and book the wide number of accommodation options in Pigeon Forge here.

 New York City & Upstate New York